 In 2001, my parents bought a caravan here on Anglesey and from then until 2016, when we moved to the island, this was our holiday home.

-Each year we visited several times and discovered new places.
-On the way from the A55 and through Llanfwrog, we would always see a sign for Lynnon Mill and I was intrigued.
+Each year we visited several times, discovering new places to explore.
+On the way from the A55 and through Llanfwrog, we often saw a sign for Lynnon Mill and I was intrigued.
 So one day we set off to visit.

-On site, and to my delight, there was a shop selling locally produced goods, the original granary was now a cafe, and a pair or reconstructed iron age round houses made it a good trip out.
+On site, and to my delight, there a shop sold locally produced goods, the original granary now a cafe, and a pair or reconstructed iron age round houses made it a good trip out.

-On the shelf there were bags of flour all lined up and as I was gazing at them, a lady bought a pack and was handed a recipe for Bara Brith bread.
-Some would say it is a cake and you can read more about it here.
+On the shelf were bags of flour all lined up and as I was gazing at them, a lady bought a pack and was handed a recipe for Bara Brith bread.
+Some would say it is a cake and you can read more about the Welsh recipe here.

-I noticed that it said 1776 on the flour and wondered what that referred to.
+I noticed 1776 written on the flour bag, and wondered what that referred to.
 It couldn’t the date, could it?
-Maldyn, who at that time had worked in the shop for six years, said it was and that’s how long the windmill had been there.
+Maldyn, who had worked in the shop for six years, said it was, and that’s how long the windmill had been there.

-It felt magical treading in the steps of the old millers and I imagined them looking out of the window at same view.
-Although in 300 years ago, it probably had changed very little.
+For history lovers is felt magical treading in the steps of the old millers.
+I imagined them looking out of the window at same view and in 300 years, it had probably changed little.

 “No,” said grandma.
-“There are some that can get up and there are some that can’t.
+“There are some that can and there are some that can’t.
 I can’t.
 I’m quite happy to sit here and watching you.”

 Thinking of the ladders, I understood what she meant.
 Even if you couldn’t climb, there was plenty to do and see.
-Boards of information were everywhere and you could take a tour of the Round Houses, eat in the café, and of course buy flour or other mementos in the shop.
+Boards of information were on each floor, and you could take a tour of the Round Houses, eat in the café, buy the flour and other mementos in the shop.

 Anglesey has a mild equable climate where spring generally comes earlier than on the mainland.
 Therefore its exposed areas are ideally suited for windmills.
-I still have fun spotting them as I go around the island; most are in disrepair and some just a few bricks showing where it once stood.
+I still have fun spotting them as I go around the island; most are in disrepair and some are just a few bricks in a circle, and inch off the ground.

 During the summer and autumn whenever there was a good wind to turn the sails, the miller would have been busy making his flour.
-His family would have helped with bagging up, which would then be taken to market and local bakeries in sacks.
+His family would have helped with bagging up, which was then taken to market, and to local bakeries in large canvas sacks.

-Herbert Jones built the mill in 1776 and the first miler was Thomas Jones, and by 1841, his son, also called Thomas was the miller.
-He and his wife farmed the land that went with the mill, and by 1881, a cousin, William Prichard was working it, which meant it had stayed on the same family for over 100 years, that’s an achievement in itself.
+Herbert Jones built the mill in 1776 and the first miler was Thomas Jones, and by 1841, his son, also called Thomas, became the miller.
+He and his wife farmed the land that went with the mill, and by 1881, a cousin, William Prichard took over.
+It had stayed in one family for over 100 years, that’s an achievement in itself.

 Sometime during the sixteenth century, a treatise was written in Welsh on milling, which gives a list of the miller’s duties.
 So should you ever consider applying, consider these first:-